 - Phytosterols (cholesterol lowering)

-Though hemp seeds have only recently become popular within the wellness industry, they’re a staple food in many eastern societies and provide excellent nutritional value.
+Though hemp seeds have only recently become popular within the wellness industry, they’re a staple food in many eastern societies and provide excellent value.

 10 Ways to Eat Hemp